Updated on by Hayley Brown

 What are the use cases?

-There are several reasons or use cases as to why an organisation would want or need an embedded iPaaS.
+There are several reasons or use cases why an organisation would want or need an embedded iPaaS.

 An embedded iPaaS allows users to build integrations for repeated integration scenarios.
 Users, such as system integrators will have a standardised infrastructure for all their integrations.
 Therefore they will only need to build the integration components once, these can then be self-served to the end-user.
 This self-service portal is typically presented via a white-labelled interface for a better user experience.
 Delivering integrations under your SaaS styling.